Updated: Sep 14

 Authentic leaders are the most successful in business.

-Authentic actors are the most appreciated by the audiences.
+Authentic men are the most honored by women.

-To answer the question, let's have a look at childhood development first.
+To answer the question, you need the context of why it'll work.
+Therefore, let's have a look at childhood development first.

 Kids were designed to lose